appstract/laravel-stock/README.md

 $book->mutateStock(-10);
 ```

-Clearing stock.
+### Clearing stock

 It's also possible to clear the stock and directly setting a new value.

 ```php
 $book->clearStock();
 $book->clearStock(10);
 ```

-Setting stock.
+### Setting stock

 It is possible to set stock.
 This will create a new mutation with the difference between the old and new value.

 ```php
 $book->setStock(10);
 ```

+### Check if model is in stock

 It's also possible to check if a product is in stock (with a minimal value).